UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 	  "statusMessage": "..."
 	}

-- "tags" is an optional list of initial tags, that can later be used to conveniently filter the list of workflows.
+- ``tags`` is an optional list of initial tags, that can later be used to conveniently filter the list of workflows.

 Both of these are analogous to their conterparts for single jobs in UNICORE.